China central bank finds 40 banks in violation of interbank rules: Caixin

 The PBOC did not immediately respond to a request seeking comment.
 Bank of Nanjing could not be immediately reached for comment.
 Hengfeng Bank and BOC did not immediately respond to requests seeking comment.

-Reporting by Beijing Finance Team; Editing by Jacqueline Wong
+Reporting by Beijing Finance Team; Editing by Jacqueline Wong and Richard Pullin